MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/shortcuts.md

 ---
 # Customize keyboard shortcuts in DevTools

-In the **Shortcuts** page of **Settings**, you can view the defined shortcuts for Microsoft Edge DevTools, define your own shortcut for a specific action, or use a preset to match Visual Studio Code shortcuts.
+In the **Shortcuts** page of **Settings**, you can view the defined shortcuts for Microsoft Edge DevTools, define your own shortcut for a specific action, or use a preset to match the default shortcuts from Microsoft Visual Studio Code.

 For an article listing all the default shortcut settings, see [Microsoft Edge DevTools keyboard shortcuts][DevToolsShortcuts].
 See also [Customize DevTools][DevToolsCustomizeSettings].

-## Match keyboard shortcuts from Microsoft Visual Studio Code
+## Match keyboard shortcuts from Visual Studio Code

 To match the keyboard shortcut in the Microsoft Edge DevTools for an equivalent action in Visual Studio Code: